theTWIXhunter/better-falix/README.md

 ### Navigation

-- **Move "Backups" to Server Settings:** Relocate the "Backups" navigation item to the Server Settings section.
-- **Move "Monitoring" to Server Settings:** Move the "Monitoring" navigation item to the Server Settings section.
-- **Move "Logs" to Server Settings:** Move the "Logs" navigation item to the Server Settings section.
-- **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.
-- **Remove "Console" and "Files" categories:** Remove "Console" and "Files" categories (keep items).
 - **Rename Config to Properties:** Renames the "Config" navigation option to "Properties" in the Minecraft category for clarity.
 - **Rename Addons to Mods:** Renames the "Addons" navigation option to "Mods" in the Minecraft category for clarity.
 - **Split Addons Tabs:** Splits the addons tab back into separate plugins, mods, modpacks, and datapacks tabs on server pages.